Two Sections of the Rotor

-- At the bottom is a fan which provides the air flow for the grinding system.
-In addition, the fan helps to accelerate and distribute the feed material prior to the material entering the grinding chamber.
+- At the bottom is a fan that provides the airflow for the grinding system.
+In addition, the fan helps to accelerate and distribute the feed material before the material entering the grinding chamber.

 - The top section is the grinding part of the Rotormill.
-It consists of a number of rows containing grinding plates which accelerate the air causing it to react with the grooved lining of the Rotormill.
+It consists of several rows containing grinding plates that accelerate the air causing it to react with the grooved lining of the Rotormill.
 This interaction creates miniature pockets of rotating air at very high velocities.
-This air stream causes the particles to collide with each other and disintegrate while the heat caused by the size reduction is instantly absorbed by the rapidly moving air stream.
+This air stream causes the particles to collide with each other and disintegrate while the rapidly moving air stream instantly absorbs the heat caused by the size reduction.

 Adjustment of the grinding plates, the style of grinding plates, and air flow, permit the fine milling of a wide variety of materials at high production rates without the temperature rise normally associated with the grinding of fine powders.
-In fact, many heat sensitive materials can be milled without cryogenic processing with a separate variable speed drive.
+Many heat-sensitive materials can be milled without cryogenic processing with a separate variable speed drive.